MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/integrated-windows-authentication.md

 # Using MSAL.NET with Integrated Windows Authentication (IWA)

-If your desktop or mobile application runs on Windows, and on a machine connected to a Windows domain - AD or AAD joined - it is possible to use the Integrated Windows Authentication (IWA) to acquire a token silently.
+If your desktop or mobile application runs on Windows, and on a machine connected to a Windows domain - AD or Azure AD joined - it is possible to use the Integrated Windows Authentication (IWA) to acquire a token silently.
 No UI is required when using the application.

 ### Use WAM instead